 - Check the essential preconception getting pregnant checklist

-BabyMed and it's creator Dr. Amos Grunebaum have created a scientifically supported fertility method to improve your chances getting pregnant and having a healthy baby.
-Following our method can improve your chances getting pregnant healthier and quicker.
+BabyMed and its creator Dr. Amos Grunebaum have created a scientifically supported fertility method to improve your chances of getting pregnant faster:

 Preconception health refers to the woman's and man's health before getting pregnant.
 It’s the health of women and men during their reproductive years, which are the years when they can have a child.